A Day in the Life of a Glen Brook Camper

 In the afternoon, James lies in the grass reading a book during General Swim.
 This might just be my favorite part of the day, he thinks.
 He just slid down the water slide, jumped on the water-trampoline, played a game of tennis, and now gets to relax and read.
 But before he can finish a chapter, James is off to challenge his friend Mike in tetherball, again.

 After a Supper of handmade, wood-fired pizza, the whole camp gathers in the barn for Evening Singing.
 Led by a trio of counselors playing guitars and drums, James sings along to songs he already knew like “Lean on Me,” but some new ones too, like “Passing Through.”
-After singing wraps up, the counselors get up to announce the evening activity to the whole camp: Capture the Flag!
+After singing wraps up, the counselors announce the evening activity to the whole camp: Capture the Flag!
 James races past trees, over rocks, and around streams with his team.
 It’s a blast: a new way James loves being in the woods.

 In his cabin, Henry helps the Eagle Boys get ready for bed.
 Before they fall asleep, each boy gets a chance to tell about their favorite time of the day.
 James has think hard to pick his favorite memory of such a packed day at Glen Brook.
 And as he starts to drift towards a deep slumber, while Henry reads the boys a story, James can’t help but crack a smile as he thinks that tomorrow he’ll get to do it all over again.